Menu

 (A) Axial scan of fetus with esophageal atresia without tracheoesophageal fistula with polyhydramnios (B) showing splenic flexure of colon mimicking a small stomach bubble (arrow).
 Coronal scan (C) confirms that it is colon (arrows).

-In the presence of polyhydramnios the visualization of stomach bubble does not rule out esophageal atresia since the commonest type is with tracheoesophageal fistula (85%) through which amniotic fluid reaches the stomach (Figure 2.8A).
+In the presence of polyhydramnios the visualization of stomach bubble does not rule out esophageal atresia since the commonest type is with tracheoesophageal fistula (85%) through which amniotic fluid reaches the stomach (Figure 12A).
 This type can be diagnosed by looking for the blind ending proximal esophagus which fills up and empties during fetal swallowing.
-This is called as pouch sign (Figure 2.8 B & C) (Video 2.2).
-The pouch sign has been proposed as the most reliable sign for the diagnosis of EA.6,10 To see the pouch sign a coronal scan of the neck is performed and the transducer is rocked between the spine and the trachea (Figure 2.9, Video 2.3).
-The blind esophageal pouch can be seen as a transient finding when it fills up during fetal swallowing (Video 2.3).
-If it is persistent for some time, the pouch can be imaged in transverse section also (Figure 2.8D).
-The pouch sign is seen in esophageal atresia without TEF also (Figure 2.6C).
+This is called as pouch sign (Figure 12B,C and Video 2).
+The pouch sign has been proposed as the most reliable sign for the diagnosis of EA.6,10 To see the pouch sign a coronal scan of the neck is performed and the transducer is rocked between the spine and the trachea (Figure 13 and Video 3).
+The blind esophageal pouch can be seen as a transient finding when it fills up during fetal swallowing (Video 3).
+If it is persistent for some time, the pouch can be imaged in transverse section also (Figure 12D).
+The pouch sign is seen in esophageal atresia without TEF also (Figure 10C).
 However, it is not necessary to look for this sign when the features are characteristic, namely, persistently nonvisualized stomach associated with polyhydramnios, which is not attributable to any other anomaly.
-The pouch sign will be useful in esophageal atresia without TEF when a small stomach bubble is seen (Figure 2.6).
+The pouch sign will be useful in esophageal atresia without TEF when a small stomach bubble is seen (Figure 10).

 (A)